DanielAraldi/DanielAraldi/README.md

 ![profile views](https://komarev.com/ghpvc/?username=DanielAraldi)

 Welcome to my GitHub profile!
-I'm a web and mobile front-end developer, but I also know about back-end development and best practices.
+I'm a mobile and web front-end developer, but I also know about back-end development and best practices.
 Here's a bit about me:

 I'm a Systems Development Technician by [SENAI](https://sc.senai.br/) and currently studying Computer Science at [Univali](https://www.univali.br/).
-I have been in development studying for 8 years, and I have 5 years of experience as a professional developer, as a front-end and a little bit of back-end developer 😄.
+I have been studying development for 8 years, and I have 5 years of experience as a professional developer, as a front-end and a little bit of back-end developer 😄.

 I’m a builder and creator of UI libraries for React Native.
 I also develop native modules and native components for biometrics and facial document scanning.

-Currently working as a front-end mobile developer with React, React Native, Swift, Objective-C++ (iOS), Java, and Kotlin (Android) at [Azify](https://azify.com/).
+Currently working as a front-end mobile developer with React, React Native, Swift, Objective-C++, Java, and Kotlin at [Azify](https://azify.com/).

 Creator of the [react-native-blur-view](https://github.com/DanielAraldi/react-native-blur-view) library and active collaborator of the [react-native-blur](https://github.com/sbaiahmed1/react-native-blur) and [QmBlurView](https://github.com/QmDeve/QmBlurView).